riccardoberta/makers/README.md

 ## Syllabus

-The following list outlines the topics covered in the course.
-Some of the materials used during the lectures, including slides and source code for exercises, can be downloaded from the following link: https://github.com/riccardoberta/makers
+The following list outlines the topics covered in the course:

 1. Introduction to IoT, WoT, and Physical Computing
 2. Edge Devices